 The PRTC and its members have always been keen to encourage the younger members, after all, they are the future of any breed.
 The club holds Junior Handling classes at both of our Open Shows and the Championship Show in November.

-Many juniors currently active in the breed have enjoyed some wonderful successes handling a PRT and pictured below are a few snaps of PRT's and their young handlers.
+Many juniors currently active in the breed have enjoyed some wonderful successes handling a PRT, on our Photos page you can see a few snaps of PRT's and their young handlers.

-If you are q junior and interested in pursuing an activity such as showing or agility, the Kennel Club have their own organisation dedicated to youngsters.
+If you are a junior and interested in pursuing an activity such as showing or agility, the Kennel Club have their own organisation dedicated to youngsters.
 The Young Kennel Club organises a number of events including Activity Days and Camps.